Brownsover Hall: Nineteenth century

-The Hall was the home of the Ward-Boughton-Leighs until the 1930s.
+The Hall was the home of the Ward-Boughton-Leighs until the death of Ada Emily on 13 October 1952.

 Twentieth century

-The Brownsover estate was bought by and became the residence (1936–1942) of Sir Frank Whittle, credited with the invention of the jet engine.

-After Whittle moved out, the hall became the temporary residence of Vernon Henry St John, 6th Viscount Bolingbroke, 7th Viscount St John.
+Several rooms at Brownsover Hall were used by Power Jets Ltd staff under Sir Frank Whittle for jet engine design work.
+Its location was ideal for privacy, its proximity to the B.T.H. works and easy movement to Power Jets works at Lutterworth.

 The English Electric Company used the building from 1949 until the late 1960s where they housed the headquarters of their Diesel Division.
 It was in the 1970s when the Hall was converted into a hotel.

-Brownsover Hall is now a 3-star hotel including 47 bedrooms, bar and "Wineglass" restaurant offering a "simple food, made special" seasonal menu.
+Brownsover Hall is now a 3-star hotel including 47 bedrooms, bar and restaurant offering a "simple food, made special" seasonal menu.
 The hotel is set within 7-acres of landscaped grounds, with views over the Swift Valley nature reserve.

 The hotel is a licensed property for civil ceremony weddings and plays host to many special events throughout the year.